Healing

 "When you lie down, you will not be afraid; when you lie down, your sleep will be sweet."

-Understanding: God’s protection gives us peaceful sleep, free from fear.
+In plain words: God’s protection gives us peaceful sleep, free from fear.

 Questions people ask about this topic